 The evening workshops included a beer tasting, the sampling of sweet-meats, sugar plumbs, suckets, comfits and a little shopping as participants learned about jewelry of the 18th Century and were able to purchase replica period pieces.
 These workshops were hosted by Richard Wagner (Beer Historian, Author of Philadelphia Beer: A Heady History of Brewing in the Cradle of Liberty), Taylor Shelby (Jewelry Maker and Founder of Dames a la Mode, a company that reproduces historical jewelry), and Deborah Peterson (Culinary Historian with over 34 years of Colonial Domestic Skills Research & Sharing).

 Ideas for our next workshop are already swirling around so stay tuned for more details!
 See below and on Facebook for pictures from the event.
-We are also putting together a video featuring highlights from the event that will be up soon.

 Thank you to our sponsor: